 - Talking about relationships

-- describe your education and your plans for future training.
+- Describing your educational background and your plans for future training

 All of the B1 Italian Language Exams consist of 5 parts.

 - A listening section